 As well as attempting to identify all collections, I am aware that, because I have daily access to my study site, I am uniquely placed to observe aspects of myxomycetes ecology.
 For instance, in October 2017 eight different species appeared over a week on a small section of a fallen Bedfordia salicina log.
-Earlier in 2017 I observed numerous species on the litter that accumulated in the crown of treeferns (Dicksonia antarctica); several different Lamproderma spp on bryophyte-covered logs; and the ‘very rare’ Elaeomyxa reticulospora that is a common species at Black Sugarloaf.
+Earlier in 2017 I observed numerous species on the litter that accumulated in the crown of treeferns (Dicksonia antarctica); several different Lamproderma species on bryophyte-covered logs and stumps; and the ‘very rare’ Elaeomyxa reticulospora that is a common species at Black Sugarloaf.
 These observations, as well as the story of the discovery of the ‘new’ species Alwisia lloydiae, have been recorded in various posts.

 References used for identification include Martin and Alexopoulos (1969); Poulain et al. (2011); Neubert et al. (1993-2000); Stephenson & Stempen (1994); Stephenson (2003); Nannenga-Bremekamp (1991); and various scientific papers and websites.
 However, many Australian myxomycetes ‘don’t quite fit published descriptions‘ (S.L.
 Stephenson pers. com.) and species in some genera (e.g. Cribraria) are notoriously difficult to identify.